 Unfortunately, not all places are great.
 You might want to guard someone against visiting certain locations, because they’d be wasting their money and time – or even worse, risking their lives.

 Here are some negative adjectives you can use to dissuade people from visiting certain locations:

-When you use these adjectives to describe a place, you are painting it in a negative light to discourage the listener from visiting it.
+When you use these words that describe places, you are painting it in a negative light to discourage the listener from visiting it.

 There are adjectives that can be interpreted depending on subjective factors.
 While no one can deny that a city like Rome is charming, there are attributes that some people might find desirable, while others might not.

 I grouped some examples of such adjectives, together with their opposites, so you can better understand what I mean: